Foundation Diet and Health

 On average, we need about 2 g of LA and ALA per day from which a healthy body also produces EPA and DHA, etc.

-The refreshing scent of raw lemon verbena , also known as lemon bush, lemon scented bush or "fragrant verbena" called, is reminiscent of lemons.
+The refreshing scent of raw lemon verbena, also known as lemon bush, lemon scented bush or "fragrant verbena" called, is reminiscent of lemons.
 Aloysia citrodora is used as a spice and as a medicinal plant.
-If possible, it should be organic or wild-harvested.
+If possible, it should be organic or from wild collection.

 Use in the kitchen